What's Happening!!: Syndication

 The show was syndicated on many local channels (with all 66 episodes of sequel series What's Happening Now!! joining the syndication package in the fall of 1988 to total 131 episodes) and continued in an on-again, off-again manner until 2009.

 BET reran both series from September 20, 1993, to October 27, 1995.

 TV Land reran the show during the 2005–2006 season.

 As of March 1, 2013, cable network TV One shows reruns of What's Happening!!

 On December 2, 2013, the newly rebranded Encore Black channel started airing What's Happening!!

 Starting January 2, 2017, the digital broadcast network Antenna TV began airing the original series.

+As of August 3, 2026, the original series is available to stream on the streaming television service Tubi.